tevador/RandomX/README.md

 ## Result
-When the program terminates (the value of `ic` register reaches 0), the register file and the stack are hashed using the Blake2b hash function to get the final PoW value.
+When the program terminates (the value of `ic` register reaches 0), the cache, the register file and the stack are hashed using the Blake2b hash function to get the final PoW value.
 The generation/execution can be chained multiple times to discourage mining strategies that search for programs with particular properties.